jcheck.Rd.jcheck checks the Java VM for any pending exceptions and

 because it requires polling of exceptions.
 A more elaborate system

-using constructs similar to try
+using constructs similar to try ... catch is planned for

-next major version of rJava
+next major version of rJava.

 Warning: When requesting exceptions to not be cleared

-automatically, please note that the show
+automatically, please note that the show method (which is

-) has a side-effect of making a Java call to get
+called by print) has a side-effect of making a Java call to get

 the string representation of a Java object.
 This implies that it will